Key Takeaways

 Additional condo insurance coverages to consider

-While standard HO-6 insurance in Florida covers many of the most-common insurance losses a condo unit owner may face, the following additional coverages are also worth considering.
+While standard HO-6 insurance in Florida covers many of the most common insurance losses a condo unit owner may face, the following additional coverages are also worth considering.

 Water backup coverage: A standard HO-6 policy does not cover damage from a backup of your home’s sewer or drainage system, including a sump-pump failure.
 However, most insurance companies offer a water backup endorsement that is relatively inexpensive to add to your policy.

-How much condo insurance is required in Florida?
+Do I need condo insurance in Florida?

 How much condo insurance do I need in Florida?

-Choosing a building property limit for your condo insurance
+How to choose a building property limit for your condo insurance

 Your building property limit goes a long way toward determining your insurance rate.
 In Florida, the average price of a condo insurance policy with a $100,000 building property limit is $231 a month, more than double the rate of a $60,000 policy.